Garjzla/kuldr-risa/README.md

 arget.txt installs stable packages on Arch, while IVM.txt installs the latest release on Arch.
-I've found that on some computers, the stable version has errors concerning "conflicting files", so you should probably install with IVM( Install Via Medium.com website script (url below) ) if these errors appear.
+I've found that on some computers, the stable version has errors concerning "conflicting files", so you should probably install with IVM( Install Via Medium.com/@helder.bertoldo script (url below) ) if these errors appear.

 # References